retro16/acsi2stm/doc/protocols.md

 ### ICD extended commands

-As ACSI command byte cannot go beyond 0x1f, SCSI commands above 0x1f cannot be sent as-is.
+As ACSI command bytes cannot go beyond 0x1f, SCSI commands above 0x1f cannot be sent as-is.
 The ICD extension is commonly used to send extended SCSI commands:

 The first byte is sent as 0x1f + ACSI id, then a full SCSI command is sent.